Kilmacolm: Cultural references

 Kilmacolm is depicted as 'Kilellan' in R.J.
 Price's Renfrewshire short stories A Boy in Summer (2002) and features briefly in Raymond Friel's poetry collection Stations of the Heart (2009).
 The Scottish sketch comedy Chewin' the Fat also featured a character, a man who breaks cultural taboos or does something very anti-social.
-When challenged or criticized, he then explains away his actions by saying that he's "fae Kilmacolm", which would immediately win understanding of his superiority from everyone around him.
+When challenged or criticized, he then explains away his actions by saying that he's "from Kilmacolm", which would immediately win understanding of his superiority from everyone around him.

 Notable people

 People with links to Kilmacolm are known as Kilmacolmics or Kilmacomics.

 The village has a long political tradition.
 The first Lord Maclay was a shipbuilder and later served as a minister from 1916 to 1922 in the coalition government.
 His son, the second Lord Maclay served as a Liberal Member of Parliament (MP) for Paisley.
 John Maclay, 1st Viscount Muirshiel, the younger brother of the second Lord Maclay, was a National Liberal and Conservative MP, who served as Secretary of State for Scotland from 1957 to 1962.
 Annabel Goldie, The Baroness Goldie, former leader of the Scottish Conservatives (2005–11) and member of the House of Lords was brought up in Kilmacolm.
-Eleanor Laing, the Conservative Member of Parliament for Epping Forest and Deputy Speaker of the House of Commons, was raised and educated in the village.
+Eleanor Laing, the former Conservative Member of Parliament for Epping Forest and Deputy Speaker of the House of Commons, was raised and educated in the village.

 In entertainment and the arts, musicians Jim Kerr of Simple Minds and Chrissie Hynde of The Pretenders were residents of Kilmacolm, as was Gerry Rafferty in the 1970s.
 Hedrick Smith, a broadcaster in the United States, and television presenter Dallas Campbell also originate here.
 In business and industry Sir Eric Yarrow, Bart., notable for his connection with Yarrow Shipbuilders, lived in the village from 1982 until his death in 2018 and served as a deputy lieutenant of Renfrewshire.
 Ronald Campbell OBE – an engineer and pioneer of nuclear power in the UK – was also brought up in the area.
 The late Wing Commander Hector McLean of the Royal Air Force was a lifelong resident of the village.

 In sports, Rachael Ferrier, who competed in the 2014 Winter Paralympics at Sochi as a sighted guide for visually impaired athlete Millie Knight also resides in Kilmacolm.

 Prof William Arthur Harland FRSE, Professor of Forensic Medicine at Glasgow University lived in Kilmacolm.

 Patrick Thoms (1873–1946) architect specialising in hotels and clubhouses.